AherRahul/portfolio-v1/content/projects/vue-beginner.md

 ## Target audience and requirements

-This workshop is aimed for developers who have basic [JavaScript](/workshops/javascript-beginner/), HTML and CSS knowledge.
+This project is aimed for developers who have basic [JavaScript](/projects/javascript-beginner/), HTML and CSS knowledge.
 There is no Vue knowledge necessary.
-Having worked with [TypeScript](/workshops/typescript-beginner/) before is a plus, but not required.
+Having worked with [TypeScript](/projects/typescript-beginner/) before is a plus, but not required.

 ## Takeways

-After this workshop, you will be able to:
+After this project, you will be able to:

 * Create Vue applications from scratch
 * Understand the core concepts of Vue.js 3